0x45R/ping-pong/README.md

 Do you know the classic game pong?
 This repository contains my version of this game.

 ## How to play?
-Simply click the "Play" button and next you'll see the setup screen, there select your username and controls.
+Simply click the "Play" button and next you'll see the setup screen, there select your username and controls and press "Start" button.

 ## How can I win?
-To win you need to score 10 points.
+To win you need to score 10 points by hitting ball using your paddle.

 ## Scoreboard
 There is a simple (local storage) scoreboard implemented.
 After each finished game the score will get written to browser's local storage.